-Designed ForCounsellors, therapists, social workers, mental health workers, pastoral / faith-based, and other practitioners seeking to build or enhance their practical skills and theoretical foundation in couple and family therapy, as well as those exploring therapy as a career.
+This course is designed for counsellors, therapists, social workers, mental health workers, and pastoral/faith-based and other practitioners seeking to build or enhance their practical skills and theoretical foundation in couple and family therapy, as well as those exploring therapy as a career.

 - Develop increased comfort and competence in:

-- Appropriate exploration the reciprocal and systemic influences between concerns which clients bring forward and their spiritual beliefs and practices.
+- Appropriately exploring the reciprocal and systemic influences between concerns which clients bring forward and their spiritual beliefs and practices

-- Reflection on the therapists’ own spirituality and its significance in therapeutic practice and process, including particular reference to issues of diversity and the dynamics of power and privilege that are relevant to spirituality.
+- Reflect on your own spirituality and its significance in therapeutic practice and process, including particular reference to issues of diversity and the dynamics of power and privilege that are relevant to spirituality

 - Compare models of family therapy with regards to the specific integration of, or responsiveness to, the spiritual dimension of people’s lives.